Muzikie/streamer/README.md

 - The default installation method is based on Docker.
 - Some token conversion rates in the Market service require their API keys.
 - For the events information to be always available in the API, please set `system.keepEventsForHeights: -1` in the Lisk application node config.
 - It is highly recommended to *NOT* enable any plugins on the Lisk application node when running Lisk Service against it.
+Enabling them can cause performance issues in Lisk Service.

 ## Architecture Diagram